bmxguy100/appjackstudio.com/projects/tetris.md

     <source src="/assets/tetris.mp4" type="video/mp4">
 </video>

-This project was programed entirely in an old version of C. This was my first project using C, and it lacks many features I take for granted in other languages.
+This project was programed entirely in an old version of C. This was my first large project using C, and it lacks many features I take for granted in other languages.
 I also had to learn how to use makefiles and the toolchain's build system.
 All of the images had to be converted into compressed C code before they could be used.

 The game runs on the [Zilog eZ80](https://en.wikipedia.org/wiki/Zilog_eZ80), an 8-bit microprocessor running at 48MHz.
 I tried to keep the code as fast as possible while keeping it readable.